Return to Home

 Concept: Tactical vs. Market Timing

-They sound similar but differ in magnitude.
+They sound similar but differ significantly in magnitude and approach.

 • Market Timing: Binary/Extreme.
 "I am selling EVERYTHING because I think a crash is coming."
 TAA is rarely "all in" or "all out".